early-riser18/diving-spot-app/README.md

 ------ TIMELINE ------

-This project was initiated in early July 2020 and is due for completion by end-September 2020
+This project was initiated in early July 2020 and is due for completion by mid-November 2020

 ------ FEATURES ------